slsa-framework/slsa/docs/spec/v1.0/principles.md

 To simultaniously scale and reduce attack surfaces, it is most efficient to trust a limited numbers of systems and then automate verification of the artifacts produced by those systems.
-The attack surfaces and work to estalish trust does not scale with the number of artifacts produced, as happens when artifacts each use a different trusted system.
+The attack surface and work to establish trust does not scale with the number of artifacts produced, as happens when artifacts each use a different trusted system.

 **Benefits**: Allows SLSA to scale to entire ecosystems or organizations with a near-constant